esa-tu-darmstadt/SCAIE-V-2.0/README.md

 Classes Piccolo/ORCA/picorv32/VexRiscv - each of this class updates the design files of the core to support the new instructions.

 **Package: scaiev.util** - package containing classes able to generate text/update files Class GenerateText - extended by all language classes.
-It contains "schelet" for all languages.
+It contains basic functionality for all languages.
 It uses a dictionary that is then defined in each specific language class.
 Based on this dictionary it creates text which is required by all languages, like signal name for a node.
 Class FileWriter - this class is able to parse/update files.
-For exp. function "UpdateContent" is useful to update a file.
+For example, function "UpdateContent" is useful to update a file.
 It has 3 parameters: name of file to be updated, the "grep" text which must be searched in order to make the update.
 An object of type ToWrite which contains the information about the text to be added.
 Class ToWrite - this stores information about the new text to be added within the file. "text" is the new String to be added; "prereq" is a boolean and if it's set to true it implies that the tool is not allowed to add "text", unless "prereq_text" was already seen once during parsing; "before" is a boolean saying that "text" must be added before "grep"; "replace" is a boolean which states that "text" will replace "grep".

-Package: scaiev.coreconstr - this package contains metadata of cores.
-This metadata is stored in yaml files in folder "Cores".
+**Package: scaiev.coreconstr** - this package contains metadata of cores.
+This metadata is stored in yaml datasheets in folder "Cores".
 CoreDatab class reads all these yaml files and parses this info so that each core becomes an object of "Core" class.

-Hence, "Core" class stores the metadata for one core.
+**Package: scaiev.scal** - this package contains the SCAL logic generator implementation.
+The strategy sub-packages comprises all logic-generating strategy objects for the different SCAL features.

 ## What is the current status of the project?